neoforged/.github/primers/26.2/index.md

     - `TerrainProvider#peaksAndValleys` - Calculates the peaks and valleys scalar given the weirdness.
 - `net.minecraft.data.worldgen.biome.OverworldBiomes#sulfurCaves` - The sulfur caves biome.
 - `net.minecraft.gametest.framework.GameTestHelper#assertValueInBetween` - Assert the `Comparable` value is between some bounds.
+- `net.minecraft.server.MinecraftServer#SERVER_THREAD_NAME` - The name of the server thread.
 - `net.minecraft.util`
     - `CubicSpline`
         - `minValue`, `maxValue` - The bounds of the spline.